Best Places to Live Long-Term in the Philippines for Expats and Retirees

 Siquijor: Simple Island Life for Independent Expats

 Siquijor Island has no airport.
-Daily ferries from Dumaguete take 1–1.5 hours, with additional connections to Tagbilaran, Bohol.
-Siquijor Provincial Hospital handles only routine care—emergencies and specialized treatment require the ferry trip to Dumaguete's Silliman University Medical Center.
-Internet depends on mobile data, as fiber connections barely exist and speeds lag far behind urban standards.
+Daily ferries from Dumaguete take approximately 45 minutes, with additional connections to Tagbilaran, Bohol.
+Siquijor Provincial Hospital handles routine care only; emergencies and specialised treatment require a ferry trip to Dumaguete’s Silliman University Medical Center.
+Internet access relies largely on mobile data, as fibre connections are limited and speeds remain well below urban standards.

 Siquijor Town and Larena offer basic grocery stores, hardware shops, and a handful of restaurants.
 Transportation means your own motorbike or habal-habal motorcycle taxis near the ports.
 There are no international schools and minimal dining variety.
 The island attracts those who actively choose isolation and basic infrastructure over convenience.
 This is not a place to "settle for less"—it's a deliberate choice for those who want exactly what Siquijor offers.